angular/angular/aio/content/guide/displaying-data.md

 ## Conditional display with NgIf

-Sometimes an app needs to display a view or a portion of a view only under specific circumstances.
+Sometimes an application needs to display a view or a portion of a view only under specific circumstances.

 Let's change the example to display a message if there are more than three heroes.